top of page

 Eric (sound engineer): From one of your admirers!

-Scott: So we have a venti, and this is gonna offend your Italian sensibilities, a venti coffee cup, which, um… let’s see what number plastic it is… It’s a 5.
+Scott: So we have a Venti coffee cup, which will offend your Italian sensibilities.
+Let’s see what number of plastic it is… It’s a 5.
 “5 PP.” I don’t know what that means.

-Sofia: Yeah, that’s part of the problem, isn’t it?
+Sofia: Yeah, that’s part of the problem, right?

 Scott: Right.

-Sofia: So the code number “5PP” belongs to polypropylene, which is commonly used for yogurt, ketchup bottles, and is recyclable.
-The next life of polypropylene can be clothing fibers, food containers, and speed humps.
+Sofia: The code “5PP” belongs to polypropylene, commonly used for yoghurt and ketchup bottles, and is recyclable.
+The next life of polypropylene can be clothing fibres, food containers, and speed humps.

 Scott: Speed humps!